The assignment module provides a repository for students to upload work to faculty for review, grading, and feedback.

 - Set File submission to Yes, set the number of files you will allow using the Maximum number of uploaded files setting and the file sizes by using the Maximum submission size setting.

 - Advantage – better than students emailing work as the whole class’s work is collated in one space on your course.
-Markers can provide comments directly on the student work.
+Graders can provide comments directly on the student work.

 - Advantage – with “Attempts reopened” enabled, teachers can see the progression through various drafts of a student’s work.